etereman/-controller-documentation-control-types-/README.md

 `wifi.mode=sta;`

-'sta' or 'ap'.
+`'sta'` or `'ap'`.
 This means that the controller must be connected to the user’s Wi-Fi hotspot, otherwise, the controller will create its own hotspot with the parameters shown below.
 We recommend using the `"sta"` mode.
 Warning!
 Signal quality and network stability largely depend on the hardware of your access point!
 A regular cheap home router may not be enough for your tasks.

 `wifi.ssid=Point1234;`